imZeo/imZeo/README.md

 - 👋 Hi, I’m @imZeo
-- 👀 I’m interested in ...
+- 👀 I’m definitely _NOT_ an engineer
 - 🌱 I’m currently learning Python|TS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me zmcsoltai@gmail.com
+- 📫 How to reach me hello@zmcsoltai.com

 <!---
 imZeo/imZeo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.